 The Peter J. Tanous Founder’s Award

-Recognizes exceptional and longstanding commitment and service to the American Task Force for Lebanon.
-It is named for Peter J. Tanous, a founder of ATFL.
-Mr. Tanous served as ATFL's Founding Chairman from 1987-1990 and has continued to serve on its board of directors ever since.
+Recognizes exceptional achievement in the arts, culture, and/or education.
+It is named for Peter J. Tanous, a founder of the American Task Force on Lebanon who has dedicated much of his life in support of higher education and recognition of artists, media, movie, and TV personalities from Lebanese ancestry.
+Mr. Tanous served as ATFL's Founding Chairman from 1987-1990 and has continued to serve on its board of directors.
 Under the tradition of his leadership and guidance, ATFL has grown into a nationwide network of members that celebrate their Lebanese heritage with a deep commitment to improving the US-Lebanon relationship.

 ATFL makes scholarships available annually to one student from the American University of Beirut and one student from the Lebanese American University.